 Pre-Registration for Overnight Guests under the age of 18 – For overnight guests under the age of 18 years old, parental/guardian notification is included as part of the pre-registration process.
 A copy of the “Pre-Registration for Overnight Guests under the age of 18” form can be accessed through the housing portal.
 Hosts will receive additional information and steps through the online pre-registration system.

 Weapons as Decoration – Weapons, simulated weapons, and disabled weapons of any type are not permitted to be used for decoration in any HRE facility on or off campus.
-This includes but is not limited to the list of weapons not permitted above.
+This includes but is not limited to guns, swords, knives or throwing stars.

 Arson – Intentionally setting a fire for any purpose within HRE facilities or property is illegal and prohibited.

 Open Flame/Candles – Candles, incense, and any other item that produces or utilizes and open flame are prohibited.
 Any item that shows evidence of being burned will be considered a violation.
 Candles that show no evidence of a burnt wick or with no wick are permitted.

 Combustibles and flammable liquids such as but not limited to fuel, kerosene, propane, oil, paint thinners, and lighter fluid are prohibited and not permitted inside any HRE facility or property on or off campus for any purpose.
 Materials used by students taking art classes are permitted within reason in small quantities to complete work and must be closed when not in use and stored safely.